juanmardikian/React-Hooks/README.md

 + useEffect(() => {
 +   setColors(['rgb(0,0,0)'])
 + }, [])
++ // ^^ Please include the empty array argument!
 ```

+## :warning: Second Warning!
+Please use the empty array argument.

-We can't forget to pass an empty array as the second argument to `useEffect`,
+We *can't* forget to pass an empty array as the second argument to `useEffect`,
 this tells React to only run the callback on the first render of the component,
 which replicates the behavior of using `componentDidMount`.